JodieC9/BIS15W2024_jcheun/homework/lab9_hw.md

 ## 7 Irvine                    0.107
 ## 8 Berkeley                  0.105
 ```
-From the numerical summary above, we see that UC San Diego, of the UCs, has the highest majority of biological or biomedical science degrees.
+From the numerical summary above, we see that UC San Diego, of all the UC schools, has the highest majority of biological or biomedical science degrees.

 ```r